MakeSchool-Tutorials/web-7-react-redux-passwords-app/P00-Introduction/content.md

 The tutorial assumes familiarity with React and JSX.

+You should also know how to use terminal commands.

 Some understanding of the ES6 version of JS will also be helpful.

 # Introduction